 As in years past, Tennis Canada, Tennis Québec and Tennis Montréal jointly organized the event.

 Tickets for the Rogers Cup presented by National Bank are on sale now.
 Go online, call 1-855-TENNIS-0, ext.
-11 or purchase tickets at the ticket office at Uniprix Stadium in Montréal.
+11 or purchase tickets at the ticket office at STADE IGA in Montréal.